fastack/URI-Router/README.md

 URI-Router
 ==========

-Routes URIs to methods using regex
+Routes URIs to functions using regex and JSON